|39 Researchers and teacher-researchers

-The research activities carried out in the Molecular & Materials Chemistry department are build on rational contributions of molecular chemistry, structuring and shaping of materials (supramolecular chemistry, nanomaterials, multiscale materials), to adress academic challenges and major societal issues of our century.
-Indeed, the different facets of this department seek to position itself at the service of man and sustainable development, by addressing environmental issues (decontamination of radioactive moving elements, conversion of solar energy, pollutant sensors, organocatalysis, homogeneous catalysis), biomedical issues (bioactive molecules, biomaterials, formulation and controlled release of active ingredients, biological safety of nanoparticles (NPs), dynamic phototherapy, magneto- or photo-induced hyperthermia, imaging), and issues related to information sciences and technologies (optoelectronics, organic semiconductors, thermoelectrics, magnetoelectrics, energy-saving display devices, information storage).
+The Chemistry & Molecular Materials department is part of a logic of contribution of molecular chemistry, structuring and shaping of materials (supramolecular chemistry, nanomaterials, multiscale materials), in response to academic challenges and major societal issues of our century.
+Indeed, the different facets of this department seek to position itself at the service of man and sustainable development, by addressing environmental issues (decontamination of radioactive moving elements, conversion of solar energy, pollutant sensors, organocatalysis, homogeneous catalysis), biomedical (bioactive molecules, biomaterials, formulation and controlled release of active ingredients, biological safety of nanoparticles (NPs), dynamic phototherapy, magneto- or photo-induced hyperthermia, imaging), and related to information sciences and technologies (optoelectronics, organic semiconductors, thermoelectrics, magnetoelectrics, energy-saving display devices, information storage).

 Know-how / Skills

-All the skills and expertise of the department’s staff in relation to these societal issues are articulated around four major unifying themes:
+All the skills and expertise of the department’s staff in relation to these societal issues are grouped around four major unifying themes:

 - Organic synthesis